-Two directors are to be elected at the Annual Meeting, both of which will be Class B directors elected by the holders of the outstanding Class B shares.
-Mr. Gundermann and Mr. Lipke are nominated to be elected by the holders of the Class B shares to hold office for a three-year term expiring in 2025, or until the election and qualification of their successors.
+Our Board is currently comprised of nine members.
+Four directors are to be elected at the Annual Meeting, of which two will be Class A directors elected by the holders of the outstanding Class A shares and of which two will be Class B directors elected by the holders of the outstanding Class B shares.
+Mr. Mahesh Narang is nominated to be elected by the holders of Class A shares and Mr. John R. Scannell is nominated to be elected by the holders of Class B shares term expiring in 2025, or until the election and qualification of his successor.
+Ms. Brenda L. Reichelderfer is nominated to be elected by the holders of Class B shares each to hold office for a two-year term expiring in 2025, or until the election and Mr. Kraig H. Kayser is nominated to be elected by the holders of Class B shares each to hold office for a three-year term expiring in 2026, or until the election and qualification of their successors.

-For each properly executed proxy, the persons named in the proxy will vote Class B shares for the election of the Class B nominees named in the following table, unless the proxy directs otherwise or is revoked.
+For each properly executed proxy, the persons named in the proxy will vote Class A shares for the election of the Class A nominees named in the following table and Class B shares for the election of the Class B nominees named in the following table, unless the proxy directs otherwise or is revoked.
 In the event any of the nominees should be unable to serve as a director, the proxy will be voted in accordance with the best judgment of the person or persons acting under it.
 It is not expected that any of the nominees will be unable to serve.
 Proxies cannot be voted for a greater number of persons than the number of nominees named.